newcastle-shapenote/newcastle-shapenote-website/README.md

 ---
 title: README
 ---
-# Newcastle Shapenote
+# Newcastle Sacred Harp

-This is the website for Newcastle Shapenote
+This is the website for Newcastle Sacred Harp